christophediericx/ArduinoCGADriver/README.md

 ## Framebuffer ##

-The main constraint here is the Arduino's RAM size.
+The main constraint here is the Arduino UNO memory size.
 The current version (implementing a green monochrome buffer @ 1 bit per pixel) uses 700 bytes of precious SRAM already.
 8 colors are easy to achieve on the RGBI connection, but implementing any reasonable resolution is hard (since we would need 3 bits per pixels stored).

-It should be fairly easy to change the code to emit 4 colors though (2 bits per pixel, a 1400 byte framebuffer for 100x70).
+It should be fairly easy to change the code to emit 4 colors though (2 bits per pixel, with a 1400 byte framebuffer for a 100x70 resolution).